clay584/misc_net_scripts/README.md

-# misc_net_scripts
+# Miscellaneous Network Scripts
 Miscellaneous network scripts for random tasks

-## create_cidr_tree.py
+## Pretty IP Subnet Tree
-This script creates a nested cidr block tree in nested JSON for use with the D3.js tree collapsable tree diagram.
+This script creates a CIDR block tree in nested JSON for use with the D3.js tree collapsable tree diagram.
 Input the master CIDR block and the max length you want to go in depth.

 ### Example